-My name is Riley Bernard and I am a PhD candidate in the Department of Ecology and Evolutionary Biology at the University of Tennessee, Knoxville.
-I am a member of Dr. Gary McCracken's bat lab.
+My name is Riley Bernard and I earned my PhD in Ecology and Evolutionary Biology from the University of Tennessee, Knoxville as a member of Dr. Gary McCracken's bat lab.

 My love of nature and the environment started when I was very young.
 I attended Linfield College and graduated with a B.S. in Environmental Studies (Science Focus).
 After undergrad, I took a year off to work in the Natural Resource Division office of the Confederated Tribes of the Grand Ronde in Grand Ronde, Oregon.
 While there I worked on a variety of projects varying from lamprey toxicology tests, wetland surveys, spawning salmon and steelhead surveys, to dissecting deer and elk heads for chronic wasting disease testing.